sixu0/PLAN4Earthquake_Monitoring/README.md

 # 🌟 News

+* **2024.1.6:**  The paper has been published on Communication Earth & Environment [Links](https://doi.org/10.1038/s43247-023-01188-4).
+The code will be released before January 31, 2024.
-* **2023.12.14:**  The code for the PLAN model has been released, with additional code set to be available upon the publication of the paper.
-The complete demo will be released before January 1, 2024.
+* **2023.12.4:**  The code for the PLAN model has been released, with additional code set to be available upon the publication of the paper.
 * **2023.11.25:** 🌟🌟🌟 Congratulation!
 Paper is, in principle, accepted by Communication Earth & Environment.
 * **2023.6.24:** Paper is released at [arxiv](https://arxiv.org/abs/2306.13918), and code will be gradually released.
 * **2023.4.10:** Github Repository Initialization. (copy README template from Meta-Transformer)